hhosu107/.dotfiles/README.md

 # Install pynvim (for numirias/semshi)
 pip install pynvim --upgrade

+Enter `:UpdateRemotePlugins` in nvim to install remote plugins.

 # Install neovim via appimage (or use binary for aarch64)

 ```